 Suboxone is a medical aid that medical professionals prescribe to help people end an opioid addiction.
 While it can be effective, people often abuse it.
 Many individuals develop a dependency on Suboxone, making it difficult to end use.
-While recovery from a Suboxone addiction is possible, it requires people to complete a Suboxone withdrawal first.
+While recovery from a Suboxone addiction is possible, it requires people to complete a Suboxone withdrawal first at a substance abuse treatment center.

 Typical Timeline for a Suboxone Withdrawal